hexagonix/Doc/Hexagon/SYSCALL.md

 ```

-Now, a table with the Hexagonix system call functions. `The table is formatted as a file containing assembly code`:
+Now, a table with the Hexagonix system call functions. `The table is formatted as a file containing x86 Assembly code`:

 > Remember that a table of functions, standardized according to the functions available in Version 7 UNIX, is being developed.
 In this case, there is no purpose of function number pairing with UNIX, but conformity in function names.
 For example, `allocateMemory` would become `free`, and `returnVersion`, `uname`.
 In the future, both nomenclatures will be available to allow migration of applications and utilities.
 Come back to this file later to check for updates.